Neutron structure function via a maximum entropy analysis: Determining the nonperturbative input by maximum entropy method

-Color confinement is a typical feature of strong interaction, which means all quarks and gluons are confined in a small region of space.
-Confinement of quarks is a basic feature in Non-Abelian gauge field theory \cite{32}.
-According to Heisenberg uncertainty principle, the momentum of quarks in the neutron are uncertain, which have a probability density distributions.
-Heisenberg uncertainty principle is written as
+The quark confinement is a typical feature of strong interaction in Non-Abelian gauge field theory \cite{Wilson:1974sk}, which means all quarks are confined in a small region of hadron size.
+In this work, we use the Heisenberg uncertainty principle Eq.~\ref{Uncertainty} as the constraint \cite{Wang:2014lua},